itpplasma/GORILLA/README.md

 ## Tests and coverage

 Tests are implemented with pFUnit.
 The generation of coverage files are done with the compiler option `--coverage` and the evaluation of the files is implemented with lcov.
-To see the coverage report, build with `build_coverage.x` and open `index.html` in the folder /BUILD/COVERAGE or take a look in the github workflows `Ubuntu` or `Mac`.
+To see the coverage report, build with `build_coverage.sh` and open `index.html` in the folder /BUILD/COVERAGE or take a look in the github workflows `Ubuntu` or `Mac`.

+### Details on tests and policy

+The tests performed can be found in the folder `SRC/TESTS`.
+Descriptions of the tests are given in the individiual source files alongside some background information on the module/part of the program covered by the tests.
+The checks focus on low level function testing, providing routines with trial/default inputs and comparing the output/behaviour against expected results.
+Further tests are planned to be implemented in future releases.
+Incomplete tests not being able to meet the outlined policy due to restrictions in the current program structure are disabled, but still included in `SRC/TESTS` to be implemented at a later date.

 ## Contributing